What do you do when someone dumps their stress all over you?

 Take a breath – ask yourself some questions, and don’t allow the stress of things you can’t avoid to impact your health or quality of life.
 Here is a video about the three questions:

 Next, take a moment to disconnect from the source of stress.
-While stress is contagious, so are laughter and calm.
+While stress is contagious, so is laughter and calm.
 Think about it.
 Aren’t there some people who always make you feel better just by being around them?

 A short amount of time spent with calm, encouraging people effectively limits the impact of second-hand stress.
 Eating lunch with someone who lightens the mood is a great strategy.
 In a pinch, there are always funny videos to reset your stress levels.
 Try searching for “cats don’t like things.”
 The point is to find a way to disconnect from the source of stress.
 You can find a quiz to find out what activities may be most effective for you to disconnect in this post: Discover Your Stress Recovery Personality: Are you an IGUANA or a BORDER COLLIE?